Meet The Team

 Instructor/Owner

 He has since become something of a specialist in dealing with neck, back, and joint issues due to his own issues.
-He has spent many hours learning about the various health conditions the body can develop in order to be able to help himself and others life with lifelong conditions.
-While many of them can’t be cured, most if not all, can be mitigated and lived with!
+He has spent many hours learning about the various health conditions the body can develop in order to be able to help himself and others live with lifelong conditions.
+While many of them can’t be cured, most, if not all, can be mitigated and lived with!

-To ensure that clients have a safe, productive session, and leave feeling better than when they came in!
+My mission in every session is: To ensure that clients have a safe productive session, and leave feeling better then when they came in!

 My biggest challenge is: